 How to run a batch file or another file minimized

-Microsoft Windows users can run batch files or other files in a minimized window by using the command prompt start command.
-Running a batch file minimized is useful for when you need to run a batch file but don't want the user to interrupt its operation.
+Microsoft Windows users can run batch files or other files in a minimized window using the command prompt start command.
+Running a batch file minimized is useful for when you don't want the user to interrupt its operation.
 Below is an example of how the start command can start the batch file myfile.bat as a minimized window.

 start /min myfile.bat

-If the batch file does not end with the exit command, it will keep an MS-DOS command prompt window open after the batch file is closed.
+If the batch file does not end with the exit command, it keeps an MS-DOS command prompt window open after the batch file is closed.
 Alternatively, you can use the following command to start a batch file and also exit the window.

 start /min myfile.bat ^& exit